elixir-lang/elixir-lang.github.com/getting-started/binaries-strings-and-char-lists.markdown

 322
 ```

-Note that most Unicode code charts will refer to a code point by its hexadecimal representation, e.g. `97` translates to `0061` in hex, and we can represent any Unicode character in an Elixir string by using the `\u` notation and the hex representation of its code point number:
+Note that most Unicode code charts will refer to a code point by its hexadecimal (hex) representation, e.g. `97` translates to `0061` in hex, and we can represent any Unicode character in an Elixir string by using the `\uXXXX` notation and the hex representation of its code point number:

 ```elixir
 iex> "\u0061" === "a"